 Linda Upchurch, MSN'07, is director of Ogeechee Area Hospice in Statesboro, Georgia (2016).

-Rose Vick, MSN’07, co-authored “Treating Child and Adolescent Depression and Anxiety in Primary Care,” and “Treating Child and Adolescent Attention-Deficit/Hyperactivity Disorder and Behavioral Disorders in Primary Care,” both in The Journal for Nurse Practitioners in September 2020, and welcomed a daughter in October.
-She was promoted to assistant professor at VUSN in 2019 and presented “Psycho-oncology and the APRN: Integrating Behavioral Health into Cancer Care,” during Vanderbilt University Medical Center advanced practice grand rounds that August.
-In 2018, Rose received the March of Dimes Tennessee Chapter Nurse of the Year Award for behavioral health, and appeared on the Tennessee Department of Health’s “Healthy Parks, Healthy Persons” website, promoting the program.
-She successfully defended her dissertation, “Meaning Making and Dispositional Mindfulness among Women with Breast Cancer,” at the University of Arizona in Tucson that April, for which she received the Mary Opal Wolanin Research Endowment.
+Rose Vick, MSN'07, co-presented "Designing a Behavioral Health Curriculum for Family Nurse Practitioner Students: Integrated Care Begins in the Classroom," at the National Organization of Nurse Practitioner Faculties conference in April 2022, about wellness skills for nurse practitioner and patients at the Tennessee Nurse Practitioner Association conference in July, and a poster at the American Psychiatric Nurses Association meeting in October.
+She co-presented, "Meeting the Needs of Underserved Populations: Designing Behavioral Health Content for a Family Nurse Practitioner HRSA Training Grant," at the APNA conference in October 2021.
+She co-authored "Treating Child and Adolescent Depression and Anxiety in Primary Care," and "Treating Child and Adolescent Attention-Deficit/Hyperactivity Disorder and Behavioral Disorders in Primary Care," both in The Journal for Nurse Practitioners in September 2020, and welcomed a baby in October.
+Rose was promoted to assistant professor at VUSN in 2019 and presented "Psycho-oncology and the APRN: Integrating Behavioral Health into Cancer Care," during Vanderbilt University Medical Center advanced practice grand rounds that August.
+In 2018, she received the March of Dimes Tennessee Chapter Nurse of the Year Award for behavioral health, and appeared on the Tennessee Department of Health's "Healthy Parks, Healthy Persons" website, promoting the program.
+She successfully defended her dissertation, "Meaning Making and Dispositional Mindfulness among Women with Breast Cancer," at the University of Arizona in Tucson that April, for which she received the Mary Opal Wolanin Research Endowment.
 Rose received the VUSN Dean's Award for Faculty Achievement in Clinical Practice in May 2017.

 Hilary Weiss, BS'04, MSN'07, is a women's health nurse practitioner at Saint Thomas Heart in Franklin, Tennessee (2020).